al-gladkow/ML-Algo-Trading/README.md

 To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.

 ## SVM Tune
+* What impact resulted from increasing or decreasing the training window?
 * training end: 48 months
+* What impact resulted from increasing or decreasing either or both of the SMA windows?